Jack Wisby: Historical Paintings of Marin County

 Marin County is known for the beauty and diversity of its landscape and environmental policies preserving the open lands of West Marin that we enjoy today.
 Artist Jack Wisby’s evocative paintings celebrate this timeless beauty—the sensual rolling hills, luminous greens of winter, golden browns of summer, deep forests, and the places where land meets water.
 He also painted historic ranches and charming seaside cottages, often commissioned by the owners.
 A prolific painter, his work is both a pleasure to the eye and a window into how the region looked 100 years ago.

-In keeping with Bolinas Museum’s mission to collect, preserve and exhibit the art of coastal Marin, we were proud to present an exhibition and book of work by Jack Wisby who, along with his wife artist Mary Anne Fossey, bought land in Bolinas in 1915 and built their home on Little Mesa with sweeping views of sea and land that were often the subjects of his paintings.
+In keeping with Bolinas Museum’s mission to collect, preserve and exhibit the art of coastal Marin, we were proud to present an exhibition and book of work by Jack Wisby.
+Along with his wife, artist Mary Anne Fossey, he bought land in Bolinas in 1915 and built their home on Little Mesa with sweeping views of sea and land that were often the subjects of his paintings.
 The couple were well known in the community and kept their Bolinas house until 1931.

 For the exhibition, we were delighted that Alfred Harrison was also interested in bringing a spotlight to Jack Wisby’s art.
 Harrison’s knowledge and passion for this period illuminate the importance of remarkable artists of the late 19th and early 20th century who captured the region with such vision and skill.
 It was a great honor to have him agree to co-curate this exhibition with me.